 Looking for more classic Thanksgiving side dish recipes?
 Try these other favorites:

 - Southern Cornbread Dressing – Made with cornbread, celery, onions, and sage, this dressing is a Thanksgiving favorite and is also delicious with chicken or pork.
-This cornbread casserole is the classic comfort food side.
+This cornbread casserole is the classic comfort-food side dish.

 - Rosemary Garlic Mashed Potatoes – These mashed potatoes are made from cream infused with fresh rosemary and garlic.
 They are simple enough for weeknight dinners yet elegant enough to impress at holiday gatherings.